The Doncaster night sky this month

 Click on each image to get a full-screen view of the area of sky.

 Notes: Unofficially known as the start of the new sky observing season.
 The nights are noticeably starting to get earlier and darker.
-By 10:30pm BST you should be able to see the bright stars and the fainter stars begining to show themselves.
+By 9pm BST the sky is dark enough for the bright stars to be seen.

 The Phases of The Moon this month: